rusandris/StateTransitionNetworks.jl/stn_paper/README.md

 * `logistic_map_main.jl`
 * `henon_map_main.jl`

+Note: To reproduce the exact figures,  one should use the parameters values in the comments (there are some values that are commented out after certain parameters).
+The ones that are currently set are chosen to produce results quickly and of course may lead to less accurate calculation. .

-Note: The scripts save the values continuously in `data/` and log status at every 100th parameter value in the stdout/logfiles.
-If you run the same script multiple times, they all save data in the same files (duplicates can occur, and this can cause errors in plotting)
+Note:  The scripts save the values continuously in `data/` and log status in the stdout/logfiles.
+If you run the same script multiple times, they all save data in the same files (duplicates can occur, and this can cause errors in plotting).

 #### PLOT

 To get the main figure, run `code/plotters/plot_maps_main.jl`.

+To get the supplementary figure, run `code/plotters/plot_maps_sm.jl`.

-See the output in `figs/`
+See the output in `figs/` (png).

 It is advised to do this in a separate Julia session, if you intend to run the plotter from the `REPL`.